 Taking her work to another realm, she worked with photographers and professionals in the fashion industry to express the beauty of birth.
 In one of the projects called 'Metamorphosis', she created small-scale sculptures, skillfully playing with objects and even natural elements.
 'Metamorphosis' was published in several magazines and became popular.
 She unveiled a unique approach to thinking about birth in different contexts.

-This workshop provides an experience to create a painting using a hot glue gun.
-Artist Dong Hee Lee will introduce new materials (hot glue), techniques, and concepts required to create a painting.
+This workshop provided an experience to create a painting using a hot glue gun.